jhonlloydval/ImJhonlloydval.github.io/README.md

 ![awan](Portfolio_homep.png)
 This is a personal portfolio website created to showcase my skills, projects, and experience as a first-year Computer Science student aspiring to be a Software Engineer.
 The format of the website is inspired by HowToWebDev; however, I made the website entirely myself using HTML, CSS, and a bit of JavaScript.
 I also integrated a website link in the Services section made from third-party web development software.

-The website includes details about my background, achievements, and education, services including Blog, Projects, and Photography, and also personal information.
+The website includes details about my background, achievements and education, services (Blog, Projects, and Photography), and personal information.

 ## TABLE OF CONTENTS
 1. **Features**